Anthony Davis Player Props: Lakers vs. Jazz

 Anthony Davis Insights vs. the Jazz

-- Davis' opponents, the Jazz, have one of the NBA's fastest tempos, ranking ninth with 103.7 possessions per game, while his Lakers average the sixth-most possessions per game with 104.7.
+- The Lakers average the second-most possessions per game with 104.8.
+His opponents, the Jazz, have one of the fastest tempos, ranking eighth with 103.8 possessions per contest.

-- Defensively, the Jazz are ranked 24th in the NBA, giving up 117.8 points per game.

-- Giving up 43.3 rebounds per contest, the Jazz are the 16th-ranked team in the NBA.
+- The Jazz are the 16th-ranked team in the NBA, allowing 43.4 rebounds per contest.

-- The Jazz are the eighth-ranked team in the league, conceding 24.8 assists per game.
+- The Jazz are the eighth-ranked squad in the NBA, conceding 24.9 assists per contest.

-- The Jazz are the 15th-ranked squad in the NBA at allowing threes, conceding 12.3 made 3-pointers per game.
+- Allowing 12.4 made 3-pointers per game, the Jazz are the 16th-ranked squad in the league.

 Anthony Davis vs. the Jazz